SivaneshDevanL/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The value passed in the personalDice function as a paramter is a closure used in the code.
+The inner function using the values in its outer scope.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+we are calling the `dansRoll` twice it will return a value with the same parameter we are passing. we have to
+call `zoesRoll` second time.
 c.
 What is the lexical scope of `newRoll`?
+personalDice function is the lexical scope of `newRoll`.

 ### Task 3 - Stretch Goals